syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfComboBox/highlighting-matched-text.md

 {% endtabs %}

-N> The default Color of HighlightedTextColor is Red.
+N> The default color of `HighlightedTextColor` is Red.
-   The default FontTypeFace of HighlightedTextFontTypeFace is None.

 ![](images/FirstOccurrence.png)

 ## Multiple Occurrence

-Highlights the matching character that occurs everywhere in the suggestion list for Contains case in SuggestionMode.
+Highlights all matching characters that occur throughout the suggestion list when using the Contains mode in `SuggestionMode`.

 {% tabs %}